camilogarciabotero/eafithemer/README.md

 If you find this package useful, please consider the following citation!

-> Camilo García.
-(2021). eafithemer v1.0.0: a simple ggplot theme for
+> Camilo García-Botero.
+(2021). eafithemer: a simple ggplot2 theme for
-> EAFIT institution (Version v1.0.0).
+> EAFIT institution (Version 1.0.0).
 Zenodo.
 > <http://doi.org/10.5281/zenodo.4526717>

 # Credits